Long-range one-dimensional internal diffusion-limited aggregation: Introduction and main results

-Our interest here is \emph{long-range IDLA}, in which the underlying walker is not SSRW, and to investigate the degree to which the regularity exhibited by classical (SSRW-driven) IDLA is preserved.
-We will consider random walks whose increments have mean zero, and either finite variance, or are in the domain of normal attraction of a symmetric $\alpha$-stable distribution with characteristic function $\re^{\beta |t|^\alpha}$ for $1 < \alpha <2$.
-Our main results are in two parts, and are presented in detail in Section~\ref{sec:results} below, after we have introduced necessary notation in Section~\ref{sec:model}).
-First, we show that the long time behavior observed for SSRW-driven IDLA extends to the mean-zero, finite-variance case (Theorem~\ref{thm:idla-light-tail}).
-Second, we show that the regular behaviour begins to degrade in the infinite-variance case (Theorem~\ref{thm:idla-heavy-tail}), demonstrating a phase transition in the model.
+In the present paper, we investigate the degree to which the regularity exhibited by classical (SSRW-driven) IDLA is preserved for long-range IDLA on $\Z$.
+We will consider random walks whose increments have mean zero, and either finite variance (where we provide essentially-optimal extensions of results of~\cite{blachere} by removing higher-order moments assumptions), or are in the domain of normal attraction of a symmetric $\alpha$-stable distribution with characteristic function ${\re^{-\beta |t|^\alpha}}$ for $1 < \alpha <2$ (for which we know of no previous results in the literature).
+Our main results are in two parts, and are presented in detail in \S\ref{sec:results} below, after we have introduced necessary notation in \S\ref{sec:model}).
+First, we show that the long time behaviour observed for SSRW-driven IDLA extends to the mean-zero, finite-variance case (Theorem~\ref{thm:idla-light-tail}). {This improves on the best available previous result, due to Blach\`ere~\cite{blachere}, which, as stated, demands finiteness of $4$th moments\footnote{{Blach\`ere's result also provides quantitative bounds on fluctuations, which we do not pursue here.}}, although an inspection of the arguments of~\cite{blachere} suggests that $3$rd moments is enough to make it work (see Remark~\ref{rems:SSRW}\ref{rems:SSRW-ii} below)}.
+Second, we show that the regular behaviour begins to degrade in the infinite-variance case (Theorem~\ref{thm:idla-heavy-tail}), demonstrating a phase transition in the model, and quantifying that the finite-variance result is optimal. {We give some intuition (in terms of ideas from renewal theory) for why finite vs.~infinite variance is the critical point for this phase transition in \S\ref{sec:discussion} below.}

-The complementary work \cite{Balasz_etal2024} introduced an IDLA model on $\Z$ where the initial semi-infinite aggregate consists of sites $\{0,-1,-2,\ldots\}$ (say) and each walker comes from $-\infty$ (as opposed to our model where the walker start from the origin), and steps on the renewal points of a bi-infinite renewal chain (therefore, long-range walk) and settles at the first vacant site it encounters.
-The main object of interest in \cite{Balasz_etal2024} is the recurrence/transience properties of the occupied sites, and also to show that in case of geometric jumps, there is a connection to ASEP blocking measures.
+The complementary work \cite{Balasz_etal2024} introduced a ``one-sided'' IDLA model on $\Z$ where the initial semi-infinite aggregate consists of sites $\{0,-1,-2,\ldots\}$ (say) and each walker comes from $-\infty$ (as opposed to our model where the walkers start from the origin), and steps on the renewal points of a bi-infinite (potentially long-range) renewal chain and settles at the first vacant site it encounters.
+The main object of interest in \cite{Balasz_etal2024} is the evolution of the ``shock profile'' of the moving front of the cluster (holes to left, islands to the right), including a connection to blocking measures arising from the asymmetric simple exclusion process.